Antiz96/malias/README.md

 ## Description

 An alias manager that allows you to easily add, delete or list your bash aliases in your ".bashrc" file by automating and securing every steps for you.

-## Dependencies

-The [make](https://www.gnu.org/software/make/) package is necessary to install/uninstall `malias`, install it via your package manager if needed.

 ## Installation